lexicHQ/docs/capturing-clicks.md

 Click events supported in the following components:

-**Facebook + Web**
+**Web**
 * Button Template
 * Card
-* Gallery

 **Viber**
 * Keyboard Button
 * Carousel

-Use this capability to track your conversation at every step and measure CTR from the messenger.
+Use this capability to track your conversation at every step and measure CTR for your chatbot.